Don Gullett @ baseball-reference.com

 Cincinnati's pitching staff threw a combined no-hitter in Timeline 31.

-Meanwhile, Cincinnati got 10 hits off Ken Holtzman.
+Meanwhile, Cincinnati got 10 hits off Ken Holtzman, but only scored 2 runs.

 Both of Cincinnati's runs were unearned - Holtzman's ERA for the game was 0.00.
 Gullett's was 1.80.
 Neither starting pitcher allowed an earned run.
 In a game where one team got ten hits and the other team got zero, the team with zero hits won.

-This is the most cosmically unfair game in 35 timelines.
-This is the game that proves the multiverse has a sense of humor, and that humor is cruelty, and that cruelty has a name, and the name is the final score.
+This is the game that proves the multiverse has a sense of humor, and that humor is cruelty, and that cruelty has a name, and that name is "Don Gullett (L)".

 Don Gullett's career across 35 timelines: 7-14.
 249 innings pitched.
 2.96 ERA.